hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

     - **Read state outputs:** — Allows users to access values in the workspace's most recent Terraform state that have been explicitly marked as public outputs.
 Output values are often used as an interface between separate workspaces that manage loosely coupled collections of infrastructure, so their contents can be relevant to people who have no direct responsibility for the managed infrastructure but still indirectly use some of its functions.
 This permission is required for performing local Terraform runs that access a Terraform Cloud workspace's outputs via a remote state data source.
     - **Read state versions:** — _Implies the read state outputs permission._ Allows users to read complete state files from the workspace.
 State files are useful for identifying infrastructure changes over time, but often contain sensitive information.
     - **Read and write state versions:** — _Implies the read state versions permission._ Allows users to directly create new state versions in the workspace.
 Applying a remote Terraform run will create new state versions without this permission, but if the workspace's execution mode is set to "local", this permission is required for performing local runs.
 This permission is also required for using any of Terraform CLI's state manipulation and maintenance commands against this workspace, including `terraform import`, `terraform taint`, and the various `terraform state` subcommands.
-- **Read and write workspace settings:** — Only available to workspace admins.
-- **Set or remove workspace permissions:** — Only available to workspace admins.
-- **Delete workspace:** — Only available to workspace admins.

 ### Workspace Admins